bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 So what's most likely going to happen is that you're just gonna see roughly how much block space demand there is.
 So let's say there's I don't know one Bitcoin worth of block space in terms of fees every couple of blocks or something like that, then there really will be only one Bitcoin burned in total and that will be sufficient to pay for all the fees for everyone essentially on this chain.
 And it's going to be kind of a loop, right?
-Where the Blind Merged mine, spacechain miners, they get the fees and they sell the fees again and you can use them again, et cetera.
+Where the Blind Merged mined, spacechain miners, they get the fees and they sell the fees again and you can use them again, et cetera.
 So that's kind of where you have your, you know, either through the Lightning network or whatever, when you need some spacecoins to pay for fees, you just buy them or you just hold a little amount, like $5 or $10 or whatever, depending on how popular the spacechain is and how high the fees are.
 So that actually, because it's so uninteresting to speculate on this token, it actually creates a lot of stability for the token.
 Where the only way the token kind of loses value is there's a lot of demand for block space, and then demand for block space goes down again.